 Carr’s daughter, Jill Somer, joined her mother in 2000 for a visit, and then chose Skopelos as her home, marrying a wonderful islander.
 Their daughter Zoe, now nine, is a charming and fluently bilingual guide who enhances her family’s close ties to island life.
 Upon arrival we are welcomed by these three generations of Greek-American muses, followed by a traditional Greek feast, dancing and music.

 Greece Skopelos - Skopart is a large, modern facility offering printmaking, photography, painting and ceramics.
 Participants awaken each morning to spectacular sunrise views from our balconies which overlook the remarkably green island, red tile roofs and charming harbour.
-After a delicious breakfast provided by the centre, we meet in the ceramics studio, a spacious open air facility.
-On most days, we spend five hours of structured studio time together.
-However, students have the option of working as the muse strikes them, 24/7.
+The ceramics studio is a spacious open air facility.

 The island has no airport, many visitors choose to fly to the neighbouring island of Skiathos and then take the ferry to Skopelos town.
 The ferry ride takes one hour and the scenery upon approach to town is magnificent.